thejoshuahernandez/ECS-171-Group-Project/README.md

 ## Preprocessing

+In preprocessing, Josh cleaned up a bunch of the data that we didn't need.
+Some columns, like weather, or type of grass, were deemed as non-necessary.
+We chose to focus on raw NFL statistics, leaving us with 16 columns that we could use.
 First we checked the inputed data.
 For this, the data was defined as each teams' statistics from previous games.
-We chose to use histograms to see distribution analysis which turned out pretty exciting and fun.
+We chose to use histograms to see distribution analysis of each statistic which turned out pretty exciting and fun.
 Below is just one of our histograms using passing yards.

 ![passing yards histogram](https://user-images.githubusercontent.com/97709241/205541464-c6ad0457-968c-4538-987c-c57e6f634937.PNG)